 Phillip opens his eyes to morning light breathing warmth upon his face.
 He welcomes it, allows it penetrate his creased brow like a healing balm.
 A wave of comfort rides in this light.
 Gently it sifts through the rays settling into the silence.
 It envelops his thoughts, slows them, steadies them, assures him all is well.
 He remains on the sofa not wanting to move, enjoying the brevity of the moment.
 “Thank you Jesus,” he whispers, wondering, “What will tomorrow’s morning light bring?”

-Read more articles by Thomas OBrien or search for articles on the same topic or others.
+Read more articles by Thomas OBrien or search for other articles by topic below.